 Press reports say that some Administration officials want the group removed from the FTO list and want a U.S. alliance with it against the Tehran regime.
-Those advocating that policy took heart from the U.S. decision in July 2004 to grant the Ashraf detainees "protected persons" status under the 4th Geneva Convention, meaning they will not be extradited to Tehran or forcibly expelled as long as U.S. forces remain in Iraq.
+In November 2002, a letter signed by about 150 House Members was released, asking the President to remove the PMOI from the FTO list.
+Those advocating that policy take heart from the U.S. decision in July 2004 to grant the Ashraf detainees "protected persons" status under the 4th Geneva Convention, meaning they will not be extradited to Tehran or forcibly expelled as long as U.S. forces remain in Iraq.
 At the same time, some Iraqi leaders from pro-Iranian factions, including Prime Minister Nuri al-Maliki, have said that the group would be expelled.

 The Son of the Former Shah.
 Some Iranian exiles, as well as some elites still in Iran, want to replace the regime with a constitutional monarchy led by Reza Pahlavi, the U.S.-based son of the late former Shah and a U.S.-trained combat pilot.
 However, he does not appear to have large-scale support inside Iran.
 In January 2001, the Shah's son, who is about 50 years old, ended a long period of inactivity by giving a speech in Washington, DC, calling for unity in the opposition and the institution of a constitutional monarchy and democracy in Iran.
 He has since broadcast messages into Iran from Iranian exile-run stations in California.
-His political adviser is MITeducated Shariar Ahy.
+His political adviser is MIT-educated Shariar Ahy.